paulodiovani/blog.diovani.com/technology/_posts/2017-07-06-improve-linux-memory-usage.md

 Prioritize some applications IO and CPU scheduling is a good way to have better performance on what really matters.
 This can be done per command with `nice` and `ionice` commands, but hopefully, there is a daemon to make this task easier.

-[Ananicy](https://github.com/Nefelim4ag/Ananicy) defines a set of rules for several applications privatizations over nice levels.
+[Ananicy](https://github.com/Nefelim4ag/Ananicy) defines a set of rules for several applications prioritization over nice levels.
 It even comes bundled with many community rules for common apps.

 ```bash
 pacaur -Sy ananicy